A Thermodynamic Framework for Coherently Driven Systems

 In this Letter, we solve this critical problem by formulating the first and second law of thermodynamics consistent with these new definitions.
 In this framework, the second law demands that the noise in the output light is larger than the noise in the input light, as long as there is no other source of entropy production.
 We further show that our new second law is always tighter than the conventional second law.
 This is consistent with treating the output light as accessible: having more access generally reduces irreversibility.
 We illustrate our thermodynamic framework with the help of a Kerr oscillator, a two-level system embedded in a cavity, and a three-level maser~\cite{Niedenzu2019, Li2017}.
 The last acts as a heat engine, which in our framework corresponds to a machine that can reduce the noise in the light field.

-\textit{System and Model} -- We consider a quantum system placed inside a cavity that is subjected to a coherent drive and couples to a bosonic bath via one channel, see Fig.~\ref{fig:system}.
-The Hamiltonian of our system reads
+\textit{{Setup} and model} --- We consider a quantum system placed inside a cavity that is subjected to a coherent drive and couples to a bosonic bath via one channel (see Fig.~\ref{fig:system}).
+The Hamiltonian of our {setup} reads